mfduar8766/ExpressServerSetUp/README.md

 5: Create a mlab database to use mongoose.

 # Mongo URI Set Up:

+    1: Go to mlab.com and create a free account.

+    2: Next on the top right chooose the option Create New to create a new daatabase.

+    3: Choose whatever cloud provider you want AWS Google Microsoft and select the Sandbox option for a free database.

+    4: After creating the database go into it and create a new user for it.
+Every database you create NEEDS a user.

+    5: Next, on the page where you go into the database copy the URL that is posted on the top left and paste it in the             Keys.js file.

 6: Create a folder called Config in the root directory of your project and a file called Keys.js.
 This is where you will store the URI for mlab.